ddigiorg/simple-cortex/README.md

 # Simple Cortex (SC)

 Simple Cortex (SC) is an unsupervised on-line learning machine intelligence architecture based on intelligence principles of the mammalian neocortex and a simple theory of neurons.
-SC is:
+Simple Cortex is:

-- **General**: Algorithms can observe and learn any spatio-temporal sensory-motor input
+- **Flexible**: SC algorithms can observe and learn from any spatio-temporal sensory-motor input.
-- **Dynamic**: Stored knowledge/memories adapt based on new knowledge and observations
+- **Dynamic**: Stored knowledge/memories adapt based on new knowledge and observations.
+If a SC area becomes full it will keep learning but only remember the most observed data.
-- **Predictive**: Algorithms are able to predict multiple future states based on learned experience
+- **Predictive**: SC is able to predict neuron states many time steps into the future.
+It can also translate these neuron states back to observable data.
-- **Fast**: Algorithms are parallelized in OpenCL for GPU processing (10 billion synapses/sec on GTX 1070 GPU)
+- **Fast**: SC algorithms are parallelized in OpenCL for GPU processing (10 billion synapses/sec on GTX 1070 GPU) and allow for up to 1.5 million neurons.

 ## Demos
 [YouTube - Ball Demo](https://www.youtube.com/watch?v=iRt8sVPZkss)